Skip to main content

 Customizing Themes

 Select a theme and edit directly.
-Built-in themes auto-duplicate when you change colors or layout, preserving the original.
-Font changes apply without duplication.
+Built-in themes auto-duplicate when you change colors, preserving the original.
+Font changes apply without duplication, and font family pickers list installed monospaced fonts from your Mac.
+Interface colors (text, backgrounds, borders) default to macOS system colors and show a reset button when overridden.

 Import, Export & Registry